 STEP 4: Click on the columns tab to verify the columns.
 In this tab, we can uncheck the unwanted columns also.

 To use the OLE DB Source data, Please Drag & drop the blue arrow from OLE DB Source to Slowly Changing Dimension Transformation to connect the data.

-SCD 2 STEP 5: Double-click the SSIS Slowly Changing Dimension transformation.
+SCD 2 STEP 5: Double-click the SSIS Slowly Changing Dimension transformation to work with SCD type 2.
 Once you click on it, It will open Slowly Changing Dimension Wizard.
 The first page is a welcome page.
 If you don’t want to see this page again, then Please tick the checkbox “Do not show this page again”.
-For now, click Next
+For now, click Next.

 Connection Manager: This option is used to provide a connection to the dimension table.
 Here we are using the already created OLE DB Connection Manager, which connects to the database.
 You can change the connection manager settings by clicking the New button.

-Table or View: This option is useful to select the Data Warehouse Dimension table or View on which you want to perform slowly changing operation.
+Table or View: This option is useful for selecting the Data Warehouse Dimension table or View on which you want to operate.
 Here we are choosing the Employees table.

 - Input Columns: Columns that are coming from the OLE DB Source.